Find Trade Colleges

 Life As a Funeral Service Manager

-Funeral Service Manager Definition Plan, direct, or coordinate the services or resources of funeral homes.
+Funeral Service Manager Job Description Plan, direct, or coordinate the services or resources of funeral homes.
 Includes activities such as determining prices for services or merchandise and managing the facilities of funeral homes.

 • Offer counsel and comfort to families and friends of the deceased.

-Skills Needed to be a Funeral Service Manager
+What Skills Do You Need to Work as a Funeral Service Manager?

 Below is a list of the skills most Funeral Service Managers say are important on the job.